symfony-cmf/symfony-cmf-docs/bundles/routing/configuration.rst

 **type**: ``array`` **default**: ``array()``

-To enable multilanguage, set the valid locales in this option.
+To enable multi-language, set the valid locales in this option.

 If the :doc:`CoreBundle <../core/introduction>` is registered, this will default to the value of ``cmf_core.locales``.